abedoya-norena/lab-more-project-setup-Public/README.md

 chat> does this project use regular expressions?
 No. I grepped the project files and did not find any use of the `re` library.
 ```
+This example is useful because it demonstrates how the agent uses the grep tool to analyze code structure across files.

 ### Ebay Scraper

 This example demonstrates how the agent can summarize a project and answer higher-level questions about its purpose and implications.